amanda-basso/blog_amanda/content/posts/hello-word.md

 draft: false
 ---

 Hi everyone!!!
-Kund3r4 was here This is my first blog post and I'm planning to print some bits of my cryto studies, travells, and share a lot of pics of my cats.
+Kund3r4 This is my first blog post and I'm planning to print some bits of my cryto studies, travells, and share a lot of pics of my cats.
 Hope you enjoy!

 <!--more-->